curliq/rustlesearch/README.md

 #### Backend

-- Node.js
-- Express.js with Clustering
+- Golang
-- Nginx
+- Caddy
 - Docker

 The backend API server acts as a middleman between the raw elasticsearch database and the frontend users.
 It provides a trimmed down query api, along with rate limiting to prevent abuse.
+Docker is used for consistent, easy deployments, and caddy is used as a simple and modern reverse proxy for the api.

 #### Frontend